|Ned Batchelder : Blog | Code | Text | Site|

 Created 16 February 2009, last updated 9 April 2009

 This is a presentation for PyCon 2009 in Chicago.
-Here is video of me presenting it in Chicago:
+A video of me presenting it is available on pyvideo.org, or right here if your browser supports mp4:

 Python can be extended with extensions written in C. It's a complex topic, this will be a quick 45 minute introduction.